vEnhance/web.evanchen.cc/input/contact.md

 Discord _direct messages_ to me are worse than emails;
 they do not have any of the above benefits, and I am slower with them.
+I do my best with Discord DM's, but I've been known to miss them sometimes.
+Email is more reliable.

 ## {{ hl("notes", "Some notes for emails") }}